zeiss-microscopy/OAD/Machine_Learning/README.md

 - Option to apply **confidence thresholds**
 - IP-Functions for creating masks and **scripting integration** for advanced automation
 - **Client-Server Architecture** (Zen Client - Python-Server) with using REST-API
-- client-side tiling & fusion functionality to deal with large **multi-dimensional data sets**
+- client-side tiling & fusion functionality to deal with large **Multi-Dimensional Data Sets**
 - support for Nvidia GPUs
 - universal automated build pipeline for **ZeissPython** established and integrated in official Zeiss installer